-The council's average gender pay gap as at the snapshot date of 31st March 2021 is as follows:
+The council's average gender pay gap as at the snapshot date of 31st March 2022 is as follows:

-2.1.1 Gender pay gap as a mean average: 5.97% (last year 0.06%)
+2.1.1 Gender pay gap as a mean average: 2.44% (last year 5.97%)

-This calculation shows the difference between the average earnings of men and women across the council is nearly 6%.
+This calculation shows the difference between the average earnings of men and women across the council is nearly 2.5%.

-The average man earns £18.16 per hour whereas the average woman earns £17.17 per hour.
+The average man earns £18.48 per hour whereas the average woman earns £18.03 per hour.

-This calculation reflects an increase in the council's gender pay gap in comparison with previous reporting years; the reasons for which are considered in paragraph 3.2 below.
+This calculation reflects a reduction in the council's gender pay gap in comparison with last year.